 a.
-Full time status for doctoral students is defined as a minimum of one credit for those students who have successfully completed the written and oral preliminary (comprehensive) exams and are actively engaged in dissertation research or are doing department approved off-campus fieldwork related to preparation of their dissertation.
+Full time status for doctoral candidates is defined as a minimum of one credit for those students who have successfully completed the written and oral preliminary (comprehensive) exams and are actively engaged in dissertation research or are doing department approved off-campus fieldwork related to preparation of their dissertation.
+Before completion of the comprehensive exams, full time status for doctoral students is 6 credits without an assistantship or 3 credits with an assistantship.